logo

 Avignon | France

-At the Festival d'Avignon, RESISTANCE NOW TOGETHER opens up to perspectives from the East and Middle East.
+At the Festival d'Avignon, RESISTANCE NOW TOGETHER opened up to perspectives from the East and Middle East.

 Avignon | France

-ETC will raise its voice for Resistance and Artistic Freedom during its annual event for policymakers and theatre practitioners in the heart of the largest theatre festival in Europe.
+ETC rose its voice for Resistance and Artistic Freedom during its annual event for policymakers and theatre practitioners in the heart of the largest theatre festival in Europe.

 Venice | Italy